Philip Egan: Early life

 Egan was born in Altrincham, a suburb of Manchester.
-He was educated at St Ambrose College, a boys' grammar school in his local town, and then studied classics at King's College London.
+He was educated at St Ambrose College, an all boys' grammar school in his local town, and then studied classics at King's College London.
 He completed training for the priesthood at Allen Hall Seminary, Westminster, and at the Venerable English College in Rome.
 He was awarded his Licentiate in Sacred Theology (STL) from the Pontifical Gregorian University.
 Subsequently, he gained a doctorate in theology (PhD) from the University of Birmingham.

 Priesthood

 On 4 August 1984, he was ordained to the priesthood for the Roman Catholic Diocese of Shrewsbury.
 From 1984 to 1988, Egan served as parochial vicar at St Anthony's, Woodehouse Park, Manchester.
 From 1988 to 1991, he served as an assistant chaplain at the University of Cambridge.
 From 1991 to 1994, he served as parish vicar and chaplain at Arrowe Park Hospital on the Wirral.
-From 1994 to 1995, he completed theological studies at Boston College in the United States, and then served as a Professor of Fundamental Theology and Dean of Studies at Oscott College seminary in Birmingham until 2007.
+From 1994 to 1995, he completed theological studies at Boston College in the United States, and then served as a professor of fundamental theology and dean of studies at Oscott College seminary in Birmingham until 2007.
 In 2007-2008, he was a post-doctoral fellow at Boston College's Lonergan Institute.
 In 2008, Egan became parish priest of Our Lady and St Christopher's in Stockport.
 In 2010, he was named to his previous post as Vicar General of the Diocese of Shrewsbury.